Civil Rights Law

 Since the first celebration of Earth Day in 1970, environmental issues have been the focus of public attention and legal debate, both in the U.S. and abroad.
 Temple’s environmental law curriculum combines rigorous coursework, advanced writing seminars, and clinical and extracurricular opportunities to allow students to master the statutory basis of current environmental law and to think creatively about legal responses to environmental challenges.

 To support the environmental law curriculum, the Law School offers a clinical with the Delaware Riverkeeper, an organization that seeks to ensure compliance with federal, state, and local clean water acts.
-Temple students can also participate in both the Temple Journal of Science, Technology, and Environmental Law and the Environmental Law Society, which sponsors student-led discussions and a speaker series, bringing attorneys and advocates to campus for presentations and discussions on a variety of issues.
+Temple students can also participate in the Environmental Law Society, which sponsors student-led discussions and a speaker series, bringing attorneys and advocates to campus for presentations and discussions on a variety of issues.

 Health Care Law